cromachina/art-timelapse/README.md

   - Incompatible containers and codecs will display errors and might not produce any resulting video file.
 - If you specify `--web`, the `container` and `codec` are set to `mp4` and `avc1` respectively.
 This format is accepted by many websites for upload, but it can reduce color quality.
 This is best used when exporting (with `--export`).
 If you really need to save disk space, then recording with `--web` will be very efficient.
 - You can also record JPEGs to a zip file with `--zip` but I don't recommend this because it takes up a lot of space.
 This is how the program originally worked.
 - You can export the saved frame data with `--export`.
 By default the video will try to be made no longer than 60 seconds, like a typical timelapse, but you can override it with `--export-time-limit <seconds>`.
 Set it to 0 to have no limit on the export length.
-If the frame data is a directory, such as when previously using `--video`, it will instead concatenate the videos in the directory together, compressed to the appropriate length.

 | Format | Quality | Size (relative to MP4) | Estimated size (~25k 1000px frames recorded) |
 |--|--|--|--|